 |g||glide axis||(flip & translate by a/2)|

 The table lists all symmetry operations in two dimensions, along with their symbols used in the names of symmetry groups and for graphical purposes.
 All symmetry elements in 2D are based on rotations or reflections.
-Translations are generally taken care of by the peridicity of the lattice rather than as a symmetry operation internal to the cell.
+Translations are generally taken care of by the periodicity of the lattice rather than as a symmetry operation internal to the cell.
 An exception is the glide plane, which combines a reflection with a translation of the reflected object by half a unit cell vector parallel to the glide axis.
 The one-fold rotation serves no purpose as such; in group theory, each group must have a neutral element (which does nothing).
 This allows arithmetic to be carried out with the symmetry operations, e.g. turning a three-fold axis three times does exactly nothing - in group theory terms, 3+3+3=1, while 3+3=-3.

 The following table shows the relationships between the 17 plane groups.
 The individual pictures are taken from the Wikipedia article on Wallpaper groups, which contains many examples of different tilings from architecture, arts and biology which represent these plane groups.

 The nomenclature of the groups follows a pattern (the Hermann-Mauguin scheme): The first letter indicates whether the Bravais lattice is primitive (p) or centred (c).
 This is followed by the predominant symmetry element, i.e. the highest-order rotation (6, 4, 3, 2, or 1).
 Two intersecting mirror axes always generate a two-fold rotation point, so the '2' symbolising these rotations is usually omitted, and any mirror (m) or glide (g) axes take precedence in these cases.
 Where necessary to identify a group uniquely, a second symmetry element is specified, which will usually be a mirror or glide plane.
-Finally, for structures with a threefold axis and a mirror plane, there are two distinct groups depending on whether all rotation points are located on a mirror line or not; these are distinguished, somewhat arbitrarily, by including a 1-fold rotation (i.e. no particular symmetry) as either first or second symmetry element.
+Finally, for structures with a threefold axis and a mirror plane, there are two distinct groups depending on whether all rotation points are located on a mirror line or not; these are distinguished, somewhat arbitrarily, by including a 1-fold rotation (i.e. no particular symmetry) as either second or third symmetry element.

 Note that most groups contain more symmetry elements than those specified in their Hermann-Mauguin symbol - only as many as needed to describe the structure uniquely are usually listed.